Frusadev/mdparser/README.md

 };
 ```

-PS: File a pull request if you want to contribute to the core of the project or examples.
+PS: File a pull request if you want to contribute to the core of the project or to examples.